ksoze84/usefun/README.md

 ## Initialization

-The useFun can accept an Fun collection or a function that returns it.
+The useFun can accept an Fun collection, a function that returns it, or class that construct it.
 The Fun and the useFun hook can be initialized different ways:

 ```tsx
 const counter = ( count ) => ({